 - meet Queensland’s commitments in the Murray-Darling Basin Compliance Compact.

-- are continually reviewing and updating our compliance policies, procedures and guidelines.
+- continually review and update our compliance policies, procedures and guidelines.

 We have also developed a performance excellence framework to enable us to assess and report on our performance as a non-urban water resource manager.

-Read the Rural Water Futures progress and performance report (PDF, 1.5MB) to find out what the program has delivered in 2020-21.
+Read the Rural Water Futures progress report (PDF, 3.3MB) to find out what the program has delivered in 2022-23.